 Please note many children may grind their teeth without any of the symptons above.

-In general bruxism should stop during puberty, if not then a night guard is needed to prevent teeth getting worn down.
+In general teeth grinding (bruxism) should stop during puberty, if not then a children's night guard is needed to prevent teeth getting worn down.
 The night guard is similar to the protective mouthpieces worn by athletes and is moulded to your child's teeth.

 Nightguards may take some time for your child to get used to, but you should see improvements fairly quickly if they are used as prescribed.

-To speak to an expert about child teeth grinding or to make a booking, please call our award-winning children's dental team on 020 8831 6870.
+To speak to an expert about child teeth grinding or to make an appointment for your child to help stop their teeth grinding, please call our award-winning children's dental team on 020 8831 6870.